isw-kudos/kudos-docs/docs/boards/howto/permissions.md

 ### Making Your Board Public

 When you activate `Public Access,` your board will be discoverable by anyone in your organisation.
 You'll be asked to select Reader, Author, or Editor to decide what level of access your organisation can have to the board.
-Additionally, updates that you make on your board may be included in linked activity streams such as IBM Connections, or Microsoft Teams.
+Additionally, updates that you make on your board may be included in linked activity streams such as HCL Connections, or Microsoft Teams.

 To give your board public access, navigate to your desired board.
 Select `Members` and then select `Public Access.` Decide what level of access, Reader, Author or Editor, your organisation will have.